iodepo/odis-arch/graphOps/extraction/mdp/README.md

 Need to apply Jeff's transforms

 ## About

 This is a quick start for code to generate a "Master Data Product" from a provided OIH Release graph.
-The graph needs to be in NQuads format and follow the guidance from the OIH Book in order to express resources that align with the queries used.
+The graph needs to be in NQuads format and follow the guidance from the OIH Book to express resources that align with the queries used.

 ## Code

-* mdp_oxigraph.py
+* mdp_v2.py
   * Updated mdp using PyOxigraph and better processing
 * oih_engine.py
   * Leverages the above and loops through the queries and sources to make products
+* oih_processSpatial.py
+  * flesh out the spatial elements
+* oih_processTemporal.py
+  * flesh out the temporal elements

+q

 * mdp.py
   * Original MDP, still more comprehensive in terms of pre-processing the data
 * Morgue/objectProcessor.sh
-  * BASH shell script to loop on items to make products from mdp, like oih_producer.py for mdp_oxigraph.py
+  * BASH shell script to loop on items to make products from mdp, like oih_producer.py for mdp_v2.py